 Click here to learn about the compensation and verdicts that Michigan Auto Law attorneys have recovered for our clients.

 To find out what your case may be worth, check out our “ Calculator.”

-There are of course more than the four factors I’ve listed above that can also determine how long a car accident settlement will take.
+There are of course more than the four factors I’ve listed above that can also determine how long a car accident settlement will take in Michigan.
 Some of these factors include:

 - The state in which the crash occurred.
 Was it a No-Fault state or a tort liability state?

 - Your specific injuries.

 - What is your prognosis and future medical needs?

 - Have your injuries fully resolved, or if they haven’t resolved, have you reached MMI (maximum medical improvement)?
 Or if you are still injured and treating, is there a time when your injuries are expected to be fully resolved by?

 - Is there a possibility of partial or full disability from work?